Sex segregation in Saudi Arabia

 A full stadium in Saudi Arabia with no women in the crowd.
 There are many female-only and male-only places in Saudi Arabia.

 Sexual segregation in Saudi Arabia is a cultural practice and government policy which keeps Saudi wives, sisters and daughters away from contact with male strangers (non-mahram) and vice versa.
 However, since Mohammed bin Salman was appointed Crown Prince in 2017, a series of social reforms have been witnessed that created cultural changes, which included putting an end to the sex (gender) segregation enforcement.
 The Saudi sex segregation originated from an extreme concern for female purity and family honour.
 Social events used to be largely predicated on the separation of men and women; the mixing of non-related (in technical terms, non-mahram) men and women at parties and other social gatherings were extremely rare and limited to some of the modern Western-educated families.

 Foundation of sex segregation

 Saudi Arabia has been called an epicenter of sex segregation, stemming partially from its conservative Sunni Islamic practices and partially from its monarchy's legal constraints.
 Sex segregation in Saudi Arabia is not inherent to the country's culture, but was promoted in the 1980s and 1990s by the government, the Sahwa movement, and conservative and religious behavioral enforcers (i.e. police, government officers, etc.).

-Nowadays, Saudi Arabia is the most profoundly sex-segregated nation on Earth.
+Currently, Saudi Arabia is the most profoundly sex-segregated nation on Earth.